Ultrasound fellowship program

 • Sixteen hours per month of bedside instruction in the emergency department

-• Sixty-six hours per month as clinical attending in the emergency department
+• 800 hours per year as clinical attending in the emergency department

 • Administrative Duties